saumitraaditya/edgevpnio.github.io/_pages/configfile.md

 * _MTU_ specifies the maximum transmission unit size to be applied to the bridge.
 Optional parameter; by default, it is set to 1410

-* _AutoDelete_ specifies whether to remove the bridge device that was specified when the controller shuts down.
-Possible values: True, False (default)

 Example: